bank-vaults/bank-vaults/README.md

     A simple package to generate self-signed TLS certificates.
 Useful for bootstrapping situations, when you can't use Vault's [PKI secret engine](https://www.vaultproject.io/docs/secrets/pki/index.html).

-## Helm Chart
+## Helm Charts

-We have a fully fledged, production ready [Helm chart](https://github.com/banzaicloud/banzai-charts/tree/master/vault) for Vault using `bank-vaults`.
+We have some fully fledged, production ready Helm charts for deploying [Vault](https://github.com/banzaicloud/banzai-charts/tree/master/vault) using `bank-vaults` and the [Vault Operator](https://github.com/banzaicloud/banzai-charts/tree/master/vault-operator).
 With the help of this chart you can run a HA Vault instance with automatic initialization, unsealing and external configuration which used to be a tedious manual operation.
 This chart can be used easily for development purposes as well.

 ## Operator